DanielBiegler/bieglers-vendure-plugins/packages/channel-notifications/README.md

 });
 ```

-For more details on how Channels work, see Vendures [Channel Documentation](https://docs.vendure.io/guides/core-concepts/channels/).
+For more details on how Channels work, see Vendures [Channel Documentation][channels].

 ### 5. Create a notification